harveymccone/eeg-analysis-pipeline/README.md

-# EEG Analysis Pipeline: ERP & Time-Frequency Analysis
+# EEG Analysis Pipeline for ERP & Time-Frequency Analysis

 This repository contains the complete analysis pipeline used in the published study: